April 12, 1961

 Apollo 13 Launch

-Apollo 13 is launched, suffering an explosion in its SM oxygen tanks.
-Its Moon landing is aborted, and the entire world watches as James A. Lovell, Jr., John L. Swigert, Jr. and Fred W. Haise, Jr., struggle for days to survive.
-They return safely to Earth after several harrowing days in space.
+Apollo 13 is launched, suffering an explosion in the Service Module oxygen tanks.
+The planned Moon landing is aborted, and the entire world watches as James A. Lovell, Jr., John L. Swigert, Jr. and Fred W. Haise, Jr., struggle for days to survive.
+Due mainly to the innovation and imagination of engineers back home, they are able to return safely to Earth after several harrowing days in space.

 September 12, 1970